Ronald Moore (American football)

-Ronald Lynn Moore (born January 26, 1970) is a former professional American football player who was selected by the Phoenix Cardinals in the fourth round of the 1993 NFL Draft.
-A 5'10", 220-lb. running back from Pittsburg State University and member of Alpha Phi Alpha, Moore played in six National Football League (NFL) seasons, from 1993 to 1998.
+Ronald Lynn Moore (born January 26, 1970) is an American former professional football running back.
+He played for four different teams in six National Football League (NFL) seasons during the 1990s.
+He played college football for the Pittsburg State Gorillas.

+Biography

+Listed at 5 ft 10 in and 220 lb, Moore played at Pittsburg State University as a running back.
+He was also a member of Alpha Phi Alpha.
+He was selected by the Phoenix Cardinals in the fourth round of the 1993 NFL draft.

+Moore played in six National Football League (NFL) seasons, from 1993 to 1998.
 His best season as a pro came during his rookie season for the Cardinals when he rushed for 1,018 yards and nine touchdowns.
 He was the winner of the 1992 Harlon Hill Trophy.
+He later spent time with the New York Jets, St. Louis Rams, and Miami Dolphins.

 In 2021, Moore and his family were contestants on Family Feud.